 Obviously, you already know we love king crab, but snow crab is almost as impressive in size — which explains why it’s often called “queen crab.”
 While snow crab legs are smaller than king crab legs, they are still impressive.
 To better understand the size difference between these two types of crab, king crab generally weighs between 12 and 15 pounds when fully developed and snow crab generally only weights 5 to 7 pounds.

-Only male snow crabs can be legally harvested
+Interestingly enough, only male snow crabs can be legally harvested.

 While male snow crabs can grow to be 6 inches long in shell-width, female snow crabs are generally smaller than 3 inches in shell-width.
 Because of this size discrepancy, only male crabs of a certain size can be legally harvested — and no crabbing at all is allowed during mating and molting season.
 These measures are designed to prevent overfishing and encourage sustainability, allowing snow crabs to continue reproducing.
 There are also harvest limits set every year — and all crabbing stops once the limits are reached.